-Development should not exceed the heights shown on Map 1, as applicable.
+Development must not exceed the heights shown on Maps 1 and 2, as applicable.

 Architectural features may exceed the building height.

 Service equipment and/or structures including balustrades, unenclosed pergolas for communal areas, shading devices, plant rooms, lift overruns, stair wells, structures associated with pedestrian access, green roof areas and other such equipment may exceed the height provided that: